 For more information on how and when refunds arising through a tax return are paid, see our page How do I claim back tax if I complete a tax return?.

 Should I use an agent to file my tax return and get my refund?

 Under the CIS, you are faced with having to complete and submit an annual tax return to claim what may be a fairly significant tax refund.

 Completing and submitting a Self Assessment tax return can be complex and daunting.
 You may feel your only option is to pay to use a tax agent to assist you.

-But you should be aware that when it comes to CIS, there can be problems with certain tax agents.
+But you should be aware that when it comes to the CIS, there can be problems with certain tax agents

 For example, they will often work for a percentage of your refund rather than for a fixed fee and so have a vested interest in maximizing the value of the claim (which they might do by inflating the tax refund due by including fictitious or non-tax-deductible expenses, for example).